“Being optimistic in difficult times takes courage. We will help find your ‘brave’.”

 Professional Psychological and Mental Health Organizations

-I am a member of the American Board of Professional Psychology, American Board of Cinical Child and Adolescent Psychology, American Psychological Association, American Psychological Association Child and Adolescent Division, American Psychological Association Psychologists in Private Practice Division, American Psychological Association Media Science Division, Children and Adolescents with Attention Deficit Disorder (Professional Membership), and the American Autism Society.
+I am a member of the American Board of Professional Psychology, American Board of Clinical Child and Adolescent Psychology, American Psychological Association, American Psychological Association Child and Adolescent Division, American Psychological Association Psychologists in Private Practice Division, American Psychological Association Media Science Division, Children and Adolescents with Attention Deficit Disorder (Professional Membership), and the American Autism Society.

 I love to write about children, parenting, and mental health issues.
 In fact, I write a blog on this website, and publish a monthly newsletter for Hope Springs Behavioral Consultants.
 Also, I am a regular Twitter contributor @hopesbc.
-I have had recent publications in the Iowa City Press Citizen (Guest Opinion column on tornados, talking to children about suicide, and helping families recover from witnessing violence) and the Iowa City Mom’s Blog (on childhood stomachaches, back to school jitters and being the best parent we can be).
+I have had recent publications in the Iowa City Press Citizen (Guest Opinion column on tornadoes, talking to children about suicide, and helping families recover from witnessing violence) and the Iowa City Mom’s Blog (on childhood stomachaches, back to school jitters and being the best parent we can be).
 I have a long history of journal publications and presentations to professionals, schools, and parents.
 Our blog was rated as one of the Top 25 Parenting Blogs by the Roots of Action Website in 2015 and 2016.

 Dr. Anderson’s Media Consultation